Freedom of information

-The Freedom of Information Act 2000 applies to all information held by public authorities.
-The purposes of the Act are summarised below:
+The Freedom of Information Act 2000 (FOI) gives you the right to request information held by the council, subject to exemptions.

-However, it doesn't give people the right to Council documents or other types of records or information on other people.
-It gives a right (subject to exemptions) to the relevant information, so there will be times when only some parts of a document can be made available.
+It doesn’t give you the right to council documents, records, or information on other people.
+This means that there will be times when only some parts of a document or record will be made available to you.

 Before making your information request